 Early influences include artists Sparky LeBold, Chuck Mardosz.
 Later influences include training by nationally known artists Skip Whitcomb, Matt Smith, Mary Dolf Wood, Eric Michaels, Kim English, Michael Mentler, and David Shevlino.

-Chris enjoys trail running, birding, juggling, and collecting vinyl records.
+Chris enjoys the outdoors, mountain biking, birding, juggling, dad jokes, and collecting vinyl records.
 If you visit the Alvarez Gallery and Art School in downtown Colorado Springs, be prepared to hang out and listen to his collection of records.
 Married, Chis is the father of two elfin children who remind him to pay attention, be present, and notice the beauty in everyday moments.